danieljvickers/fluid_simulation/readme.md

     return diff
 ```

-We can then compute these for our velocities:
+We can then compute these for our velocities via the Couchy momentum equation:

 ```python
 # get tentative velocity